dominikwilkowski/codon/README.md

 3. `cargo install cargo-generate` – install `cargo-generate` binary
 4. `cargo install --locked cargo-leptos` – install the leptos build tool
 5. `cargo install leptosfmt` – install the formatter for the `view!` macros
+6. `cargo install stylance-cli` - install the stylance cli tool to watch for changes in our css modules

 For the end2end tests:
 - `cd end2end && npm i` – To install the dev dependencies